-The com.hooks.ssh.enabled=true annotation that enables the hook is automatically generated by Sarus if the --ssh command line option is passed to sarus run.
+The hook bind-mounts the custom OpenSSH software and starts the sshd daemon only if the annotation com.hooks. ssh.enabled=true is present in the config.json of the OCI bundle.
+The annotation is automatically generated by Sarus if the --ssh command line option is passed to sarus run.